Jose Calida

 Jose Callangan Calida (born July 7, 1950) is a Filipino lawyer.
-He previously served as Undersecretary of Justice under the Arroyo administration, as executive director of the Dangerous Drugs Board, as Solicitor General of the Philippines under the Duterte administration, and as the Chairman of Commission on Audit (COA) under the administration of President Bongbong Marcos.
+He previously served as Undersecretary of Justice and executive director of Dangerous Drugs Board under the Arroyo administration, as Solicitor General under the Duterte administration, and as Chairman of Commission on Audit (COA) under the Marcos administration.

+During his time as a Solicitor General, Calida is a controversial figure on the issues regarding the shutdown of television network ABS-CBN during the COVID-19 pandemic.

 Life and education

 Calida was born in Nuevo Iloco, Davao (present-day Mawab, Davao de Oro).
 A born again Christian, he is married to Milagros Parantar Ordaneza who is also from Davao with whom he has three children.

 Calida holds a Doctor of Philosophy degree in English from the Ateneo de Davao University in 1969.
 He studied law at the Ateneo de Manila University Law School where he was a dean's lister.
 He graduated in 1973 and was admitted to the Bar the following year with a general average of 83.25 percent (the highest grade of 100 percent in Criminal Law, 90 percent in Civil Law and 90 percent in Taxation) in the 1974 Philippine Bar Examination.

 Calida is a member of the Aquila Legis Fraternity.